ucsb-cs148-w24/project-pj09-liveordie/README.md

 4. Enjoy with a friend or by yourself!

 ## Functionality
-- Upon launching the game, you will see the start screen
+- Upon launching the game, you will see the intro story and then the start screen
-- Press "Game Start" to start playing
+- Press "Game Start" to start playing or "Tutorial" to see tips on how to play
 - Use WASD to control Player 1 movement and arrow keys to control Player 2 movement
-- Automatic attack
+- Your weapon attacks automatically (more details when hovering over the icons on the right)
 - Be careful not to go too far apart from each other
-- Defeat the enemies as long as possible or until you both die (not yet implemented)
+- Defeat the enemies for as long as possible while collecting experience and unlocking weapons

-## Known Problems
-- Various missing features like player/enemy health
-- Movement speed varies based on how fast your device can run the game

 ## Contributing
 We are not currently accepting contributions